GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/intersectFrac/Example.rst

 **Context**

-In this example, two fractures intersecting at right angle is simulated using a Lagrange contact model in a 2D infinite domain and subjected to a constant uniaxial compressive remote stress.
-Numerical solutions based on the symmetric-Galerkin boundary element method `(Phan et al., 2003)  <https://onlinelibrary.wiley.com/doi/10.1002/nme.707>`__ is used to verify the accuracy of the GEOSX results for the normal traction, normal opening and shear slippage on the fracture surface, considering frictional contact and fracture-fracture interaction.
-In this example, the ``TimeHistory`` function and a Python script are used to output and postprocess multi-dimensional data (traction and displacement on the fracture surface).
+In this example, two fractures intersecting at a right angle are simulated using a Lagrange contact model in a 2D infinite domain and subjected to a constant uniaxial compressive remote stress.
+Numerical solutions based on the symmetric-Galerkin boundary element method `(Phan et al., 2003)  <https://onlinelibrary.wiley.com/doi/10.1002/nme.707>`__ is used to verify the accuracy of the GEOSX results for the normal traction, normal opening, and shear slippage on the fracture surface, considering frictional contact and fracture-fracture interaction.
+In this example, the ``TimeHistory`` function and a Python script are used to output and post-process multi-dimensional data (traction and displacement on the fracture surface).

 **Input file**